uyuni-project/uyuni-tools/README.md

 **Global variables and constants are evaluated before running the main function and thus do not take the locale into account.**
 Move them in a function to work around this issue.

-### Generating the POT files

-In order to extract the strings from the code run the `extract_strings` script.
-One POT file for each tool and one for the `shared` folder will be generated in the `locale` directory.

 ### Translating

-The translation files should be named after the target language next to the corresponding PO file.
+The translation takes place on [Weblate](https://l10n.opensuse.org/projects/uyuni/).
+Look for the `uyuni-tools-*` components there.
-The `.mo` files should not be committed in the source tree as they are build results.
+The `pot` and `po` files should not be changed in PRs as the synchronization is part of a semi-automated workflow.
-Those are generated using the `locale/build.sh` script.